higayasuo/mbc2023-day6/README.md

 ### How to get this template

-To clone this template without downloading the entire repository, run the following command:
+To clone this template, run the following command:

 ```
 git clone https://github.com/higayasuo/mbc2023-day6